 Family and Youth Services Bureau Administration for Children and Families, U.S. Department of Health and Human Services

-The National Initiative to Improve Adolescent Health (NIIAH or the National Initiative) is a collaborative effort to improve the health, safety, and well-being of adolescents and young adults ages 10–24 years.
-The National Initiative was launched and is led by Division of Adolescent and School Health, Centers for Disease Control and Prevention and Maternal and Child Health Bureau, Health Resources and Services Administration and supported by a group of partner organizations.
-Find a range of resources including a guide for state agencies and local organizations on their website.
+The National Initiative to Improve Adolescent Health is a collaborative effort to improve the health, safety, and well-being of adolescents and young adults ages 10–24.
+The initiative was launched and is led by Division of Adolescent and School Health, Centers for Disease Control and Prevention and Maternal and Child Health Bureau, Health Resources and Services Administration and is supported by a group of partner organizations.
+A range of resources, including a guide for state agencies and local organizations, is available on this website.